Ambrois/Black-Hole-Sim/README.md

 - accretion disk
   - should be flared out bc intertia
   - needs to use intersections fully, the ray skipped segments are noticable

-Lessons learned:
-- I didn't know about compute shaders so I made the computation happen in a fragment shader, which could be more efficient
-- For confusing math, use lots of structs to maintain crystal clear mathematical clarity, as long as performance is good enough
--